-Enclosed is a copy of the notification letter that will be sent to affected individuals via first-class mail on October 4, 2018.
+Enclosed is a copy of the notification letter that will be sent via first-class mail on November 7, 2018 to individuals whose personal information was accessed in September 2017.
 As indicated in the attachment, the notification to individuals includes: (1) a description of the incident and the type of personal information at issue; (2) the actions taken by PPI to protect personal information from further unauthorized access; (3) PPI's address and a toll-free phone number to call for further information and assistance; (4) information on how the individual may enroll in free credit monitoring and other complimentary services arranged by PPI; (5) information about how to place a fraud alert or security freeze on a credit report; (6) the toll-free numbers and addresses for the major consumer reporting agencies; (7) the toll-free number, address, and website for the Federal Trade Commission; and (8) advice that directs the individual to remain vigilant by reviewing account statements and monitoring free credit reports.